How Many Push-ups Should You Do In A Day?

-While you may come across people who say pushups should not be done every day, think of the military.
-Boot camps have used all types of pushups every day in their daily exercise regimen.
-Whether as proper exercise or as punishment, inmates are required to do enormous numbers of pushups daily.
+While you may come across people who say push-ups should not be done every day, think of the military.
+Boot camps use all types of push-ups every day in their exercise regimen.
+Whether as proper exercise or as punishment, inmates are required to do enormous numbers of push-ups daily.
 And they are always at their best physical form.
 So how many push-ups should you do every day?

-Honestly, there are no set rules and the number of pushups depends entirely on each one’s physical stamina and strength.
-An average 25-year-old male who is healthy is believed to be able to complete 39 push-ups, while the same person with a higher level of fitness should be able to complete 54 or more.
-The average 50-year-old man, if he is healthy, should be able to do 21 pushups.
+Honestly, there are no set rules and the number of push-ups depends entirely on your physical stamina and strength.
+An average healthy 25-year-old male is believed to be able to complete 39 push-ups, while the same person with a higher level of fitness should be able to complete 54 or more.
+The average 50-year-old man, if he is healthy, should be able to do 21 push-ups.

 How about women then?
-Well, if you are eager to bring the bar really low, hold on.
-Do you remember Michelle Obama beating Ellen DeGeneres at a pushup contest in her show by doing 25 push-ups without breaking a sweat?
+Do you remember Michelle Obama beating Ellen DeGeneres at a push-up contest in her show by doing 25 push-ups without breaking a sweat?
 Well, Michelle Obama was 48 then.
 So if you are a 25-year-old female, you can do better than that!

-If you are looking at building muscle, especially chest muscle, pushup is one of the best body-weight exercises.
-As studies have shown, pushups can build up your shoulder and chest muscles considerably.2
+If you are looking at building muscle, especially the chest muscle, push-up is one of the best body-weight exercises.
+As studies have shown, push-ups can build up your shoulder and chest muscles considerably.2

-If your goal, however, is to build stamina or achieve a fitness goal, you will need to do more sets of pushups with fewer reps in them.
-For this, you will first need to identify your fatigue point and then do two reps less than this number.
-Which means that if your fatigue point is 30 pushups a day, do only 28 in each set and make sure you rest between sets.
-Then, every few days you should increase this number by one till you achieve your goal.
+If your goal, however, is to build stamina or achieve a fitness goal, you will need to do more sets of push-ups with fewer reps in them.
+For this, you will first need to identify your fatigue point and then do 2 reps less than this number.
+Which means that if your fatigue point is 30 push-ups a day, do only 28 in each set and make sure you rest between sets.
+Then, every few days, you should increase this number by 1 till you achieve your goal.

-If you are a total beginner, you might do well to start off with wall pushups.
-Once you are comfortable with that, move on to doing pushups on an inclined plane.
-From there, move to doing it with knees supported on the ground and then finally you can graduate to full pushups.
-Remember, that getting here is going to take time and effort and dedication.
-While three sets of 12 push-ups are considered ideal, you are not going to get there right away.
-Even if you manage only three or four full pushups, it is good enough for a beginner.
+If you are a beginner, you might do well to start off with wall push-ups.
+Once you are comfortable with that, move on to doing push-ups on an inclined plane.
+From there, move to doing it with knees supported on the ground and then finally you can graduate to full push-ups.
+Remember that getting here is going to take time and effort and dedication.
+While 3 sets of 12 push-ups are considered ideal, you are not going to get there right away.
+Even if you manage only 3 or 4 full push-ups, it is good enough for a beginner.
 But don’t stop there.
 Continue to do the full set with your knees on the ground and aim to increase your numbers every day till you reach that desired 12.